 Successful Car Accident Settlement Negotiation

 Taking this case to a jury would be risky.
 Even though Jeffrey was not the one driving the wrong way, juries tend to frown on drunk driving, making the chance of a substantial comparative negligence finding.
-Hoping to avoid this outcome, Mr. Lassen worked diligently to secure a favorable settlement for Jeffrey – $3.75 million.
-This included a letter of protection, which is a promise to cover the medical care portion of the settlement proceeds in the future.
+Hoping to avoid this outcome, Attorney Lassen worked diligently to secure a favorable settlement for Jeffrey – $375,000.

 This case underscores the fact that when you’ve got a challenging injury claim, your trust should be placed in an experienced car accident lawyer committed to obtaining the best possible outcome for you.